EEA Family Permit UK – Process, Cost and Surinder Singh Route Explained

 As you can see, the Surinder Singh route is complex, and couples could easily fail to satisfy the ‘centre of life’ test if they do not receive specialist legal advice.

-With Brexit looming ever-closer, family members of EEA nationals have a right to be concerned regarding their legal status to remain in the country.
-EEA national including British should also be worried about how their non-EU dependents under the EU Law will be affected once the BREXIT happens.
+With the end of the transition period, family members of EEA nationals have a right to be concerned regarding their legal status to remain in the country.
+EEA national including British should also be worried about how their non-EU dependents under the EU Law will be affected.
 We have helped many families and brought successful results.

 For assistance with all matters relating to EEA Family Permits and Permanent Residence Cards, talk to one of our team for friendly, practical, accurate advice.